james7132/james7132.github.io/_drafts/2019-11-04-Networking-Realtime-Games-Part-2-Message-Serialization.md

 tags: [networking, game dev, unity3d]
 ---

-*This is part 2 in a multi-part series on realtime game networking.*
+*This is part 2 in a multi-part series on realtime game networking.
+This is a technical article is not meant for a general audience and assumes at least a rudimentary understanding of with low level programming concepts like pointers and bitwise operations..*

-Now that we can establish rudimentary connections and send arbitrary binary messages.
+Now that we can establish simple connections and send arbitrary binary messages.
 The next part is to start making sure we read and write meaningful information from these messages.